OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 The issue is discussed in
 `excessive logging of: "Suspended new connections while processing backlog" <https://github.com/dun/munge/issues/94>`_.

-The older Munge_ 0.5.11 and 0.5.13 do not honor an options file, see `Let systemd unit file use /etc/sysconfig/munge for munge options <https://github.com/dun/munge/pull/68>`_.
+The default EL7/EL8/EL9 Munge_ versions 0.5.11 and 0.5.13 do not honor an options file, see `Let systemd unit file use /etc/sysconfig/munge for munge options <https://github.com/dun/munge/pull/68>`_.

-In the next section we describe how to increase the number of threads.
+In the next sections we describe how to increase the number of threads.

 .. _Munge: https://dun.github.io/munge/
 .. _Munge_installation: https://github.com/dun/munge/wiki/Installation-Guide